 This article originally appeared on VICE Romania.

 My dad got to read his own file back in 2008.
-In order to become a member of the Romanian Association of Theatre Artists, he needed an official confirmation from the state that he had not been an agent of the secret police.
+In order to become a member of the Romanian Association of Theater Artists, he needed an official confirmation from the state that he had not been an agent of the secret police.
 When he made the request for this confirmation, he was invited to go and see the information Securitate had on him for himself.

 He told me about some of it—about who he thought the snitches were, about how he had known about them even back then, and about why he didn't resent them for it.
-He hadn't been shocked by sheer amount of information they had on him—but he had been shocked by how mundane it all was.
+He hadn't been shocked by the sheer amount of information they had on him—but he had been shocked by how mundane it all was.

-That morning, I entered a reading room filled with files scattered around tables and I was told that I wasn't allowed to take pictures with my phone.
+That day, I entered a reading room filled with files scattered around tables, and I was told that I wasn't allowed to take pictures with my phone.
 I decided to write down whatever I found important or funny.
 A man handed me the documents—the first folder had "Traian" written on it with capital letters and green felt pen.
 That was my dad's code name—I have no idea why.
 Here's what I found out:

 MY DAD WAS A COMMUTER, WHICH WAS BAD